January retail sales surged 3.8% as threat of omicron faded

 Yet volatility in retail sales data is emerging after the pandemic and related supply crunches drastically altered the behavior of Americans, particularly at the end of 2021.
 Major retailers companies urged people to shop early to avoid shortages and Americans did, in massive numbers.

-After sales rose in October and November, there was a significant spending downturn in December, a month traditionally very big for retail.
+Sales were surprisingly strong in November and then in December, a month traditionally very big for retail, sales dipped.

-By January, despite inflation in headlines everywhere, Americans appeared ready to renew spending.
+By January, despite inflation in headlines everywhere, Americans appeared ready to to renew spending.

-Joseph Aquino, who runs a real estate services firm in New York, says leasing activity for retail spaces is also picking up.
-The sector was heavily damaged over the past two years.
-Rents on Madison Avenue were going anywhere from $1,500 to $1, 800 per square foot before the pandemic, Aquino said.
-The same space is now going for between $600 to $800 per square foot.

-“There is a sense of optimism, ”Aquino said.
-“People are realizing that the virus is slowly dissipating.”

 Consumer prices soared 7.5% last month compared with January 2021, the steepest year-over-year increase since February 1982 as the U.S. economy raced out of pandemic-induced recession.
 Americans, many flush with cash and ready to spend, collided with a lack of supply as surging demand created global supply chain backups, pushing prices higher still.